I also have a subtitle for this post which is a bit arrogant: The Art of Letting Go: Become Unstoppable by Learning How to Not Give a F*ck

 It sounds super easy at first.
 But try doing it for even 20 seconds.
 You don’t even need

 After a while, you will become better at this.
-You will endure for a few more seconds staring at the rose till you can control your mind in fullest.
+You will endure for a few more seconds staring at the imaginary rose until you can control your mind to the fullest.

 That’s what meditation is.
-It’s focusing your attention towards only one thing so you can become calm and relaxed.
+It’s focusing your attention on only one thing so you can become calm and relaxed.